rust-embedded/book/src/start.md

 examples without any special hardware as we will show you the basics using QEMU, a popular open-source hardware emulator.
-The only section where hardware is required is, naturally enough, the [Hardware](./start/hardware.md) section, where we use use OpenOCD to program an [STM32F3DISCOVERY].
+The only section where hardware is required is, naturally enough, the [Hardware](./start/hardware.md) section, where we use OpenOCD to program an [STM32F3DISCOVERY].

 [STM32F3DISCOVERY]: http://www.st.com/en/evaluation-tools/stm32f3discovery.html